 The eggs are very brown and very big.

 It is dual-purpose and lays about one hundred and fifty eggs per year.

 The eggs are very large and brown.
 The Brahma breed is very calm and smart, it can be domesticated.

 This chicken breed lays about three to four large eggs per week.

 Hen Layers need extra time, attention, and a high management level.

 If any of these is lacking, the farmer may run at a loss.

-As a beginner, it’s important that you choose the best laying hens so as to maximize your profit.
+As a beginner, you must choose the best-laying hens to maximize your profit.

 The layers start laying eggs when they are five months old.